davidqphan/Flickster/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app:

 * I had an issue with obfuscating the API keys.
 * I tried transitioning AsyncHttp to OkHttp with JSON, I will try and learn in another project.